Garnet is one of our Favorite Semi Precious Gemstones out of all of them for us at Navneet Gems And Minerals and there

 3) The third most common Garnet is Mozambique Garnet Semi Precious Gemstones.

 The best of the best you can say, in terms of its price and its terms of its color.
-Resembling Ruby, Mozambique Garnet has almost quadrippled in prices over the past few years, and that’s a phenomenal growth for any of the gemstones to be having.
+Resembling Ruby, Mozambique Garnet has almost quadrupled in prices over the past few years, and that’s phenomenal growth for any of the gemstones to be having.
 Wholesale Mozambique Garnet is something we used to sell a lot of in the past few years but since then things have changed and the supply has reduced.
 Some of the Mozambique Garnet sold on the market are actually just good colors of other shades such as the Indian Orissa or the Reddish Hyderabadi.
 An Oval 6×4 in Mozambique Garnet at a wholesale price would be 0.50$ for a good top shade.
 That is almost double that of other gemstones.

-Hessonite Garnet cabochons are the most famous for its Orange color, but in fact, because of that it doesn’t get to enjoy the liberty of high prices.
+Hessonite Garnet cabochons are the most famous for their Orange color, but in fact, because of that, it doesn’t get to enjoy the liberty of high prices.
 There’s too much availability of Wholesale Loose Hessonite Garnet gemstones, and orange/yellow color makes them valued much lower than they should be.
 The pictures below show the beautiful Hessonite Garnet in Customers which are rarer, but available with Navneet Gems and Minerals as we and our customers understand the beauty of these gemstones.

 About the different shades and qualities of Garnet gems in the Gemstone Industry.